-SHRA's Portfolio Management Division regularly monitors HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
-Due to the pandemic, onsite visits were not conducted.
-Staff performed desk reviews.
+SHRA's Portfolio Management Division regularly monitors CDBG and HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
+In 2023 staff performed file audit and physical inspection reviews.
+2,000 units were monitored.